microsoft/ALAppExtensions/Modules/System/Assisted Setup/README.md

 #### Syntax
 ```
 [Obsolete('ExtensionID is not required.
-Please use the function with the same name without this parameter.')]
+Please use the function with the same name without this parameter.', '16.0')]
 procedure AddTranslation(ExtensionID: Guid; PageID: Integer; LanguageID: Integer; TranslatedName: Text)
 ```
 #### Parameters